steveshead/themed_php_database_login_register/README.md

-# Welcome to the PHP User Login and Registration System
+# Welcome to the Themed PHP User Login and Registration System
 ## Overview

-This system provides a simple user login and registration functionality using MySql to store user details.
+This system provides a simple themed user login and registration functionality using MySql to store user details.

 ### Current Date
-`2025-06-23`
+`2025-07-01`

 ## Available Files
 - `activation-email-template.html`